Last Updated on

 Some pet cemeteries and crematoriums offer packages which include a burial plots.
 The local pet cemeteries we contacted ran burial plots between $780 and $630 for the actual plot, depending on the size of the animal.
 This doesn’t include the cost of the marker, which is an additional $708 for a simple 20″x10″x4″ burial marker personalized and installed.

 Tip: Markers can also be purchased online at a more affordable price.
-Our burial markers start at $419 and include personalization.
+Check out our burial markers here.

 4. Mausoleum Niches